 We checked out from our Airbnb at 11am and went to Seoul Station to keep our stuff so we could still explore more of the city before our flight in the evening.

 If you love cosmetics, Myeong-dong is your paradise!
 But as for us who are not fond of beauty products, we decided to go back to Insadong to shop for more pasalubong (souvenirs).
-Do watch out for my post about the cute and cheap souvenirs we bought for our loved ones and friends back home.
+Check out my list of cute and cheap souvenirs from Korea we bought for our loved ones and friends back home.

 Cost breakdown (per person)